oleksandrbyk/blog/content/blog/2019-11-05-october-19-dvc-heartbeat.md

-There are two options — use `AZURE_STORAGE_CONNECTION_STRING` environment variable or use `--local` flag that will put it into the `.dvc/config.local` that is added to the gitignore, so you don’t track it with it and so won’t expose secrets.
+There are two options — use `AZURE_STORAGE_CONNECTION_STRING` environment variable or use `--local` flag that will put it into the `.dvc/config.local` that is added to the `.gitignore`, so you don’t track it with it and so won’t expose secrets.

 ### Q: [I would like to know if it is possible to manage files under DVC whilst keeping them in their original locations (e.g. on a network drive in a given folder structure)](https://discordapp.com/channels/485586884165107732/485596304961962003/601068667131920385)?
 [If I want to add a large file to be tracked by DVC, and it is in a bucket on S3 or GCS, can I do that without downloading it locally?](https://discordapp.com/channels/485586884165107732/485596304961962003/615278138896941101)